khuonghoanghuy/FNF-Syxe-Engine/README.md

 A small FNF Engine

 ## Feature
-* Simple Source: Im organize both assets and source to easy work
+* Simple Source: Im organize source code for better and easy to working
 * Only Week 1: This engine only contains week 1, mean the source is very lightweight
 * HScript: This engine contains scripting stuff
 * Modding System: This engine is able to modding from the mods folder!